-Prerequisite(s): DSG 110 Graphic Design
+Prerequisite(s): DSG 110 Graphic Design 3 credits (2 lecture; 1 lab)

 DSG 120 - Design Theory II

 Design Theory II is a continuation of DSG 115 - Design Theory I. Students will apply all of the design skills and processes learned in Design Theory I to several different projects.
 In this course, students will learn how to create a design binder, present one of their designs from a sketch to conceptual design, and then take their design to market.
 As in previous courses, this will be completed in an open environment with an emphasis on collaboration and positive critiquing of one another's projects.